Delphinoid/futurism-setup/README.md

 shutdown
 exit
 ```
 Where host is the host address (you may remove the -h option entirely if hosting locally), port is the redis-server port and pass is the password Redis is using for authentication.
+The Redis client (redis-cli) can also be used to monitor redis-server.

 Now we can move onto configuring MongoDB.
 We have to start it first, so type in the following command:
 ```